 Examples of Historic Stock Catalysts

-To help you better understand the concepts detailed in this post, here are some past stock catalysts and how they moved stock prices:
+To help you better understand the concepts in this post, here are real-world examples of past catalysts and how they moved stock prices:

 #1 Marijuana Legalization in Canada